werbth/entando-bundle-updater/README.md

 # Entando Bundle Updater

-Update/create Entando Bundle components on Entando Core.
+Update/create Entando components on Entando Core from a bundle.

 Use this command to run the docker image: